GilliesK/HugoTeX/content/post/math-typesetting.md

 succeed to be different; territory is reproduced the same but what is in its container will be lost.
 “Difference” is born from each recall of the forests.
-In your case, I want you to write noticing these differenciations* , waiting for the geyser to burst.
+In your case, I want to write noticing these differenciations* , waiting for the geyser to burst.
-I want to you to make aesthetic essays on mutiplicity and time duration.
+I want to make aesthetic essays on mutiplicity and time duration.
 Ideas on perception and memory.
 ```
 +++